Support when the person we care for dies

 “We can be so busy with all the practical stuff, that the emotions don’t pour out until after the funeral”

 We’ve broken the blog into two parts - the emotional stuff and the practical stuff.
-Bookmark the page and read when you’re ready.
+We don’t have to try and take in everything now, we can always bookmark the page to come back to when we feel ready.

 Part 1: The Emotional Stuff - when the person we care for dies